-(4 credits) (IGE option under Self and Society) (American politics) A broad survey of the major political and governmental institutions in the United States.
+(American politics) A broad survey of the major political and governmental institutions in the United States.
 This course examines how citizens attempt to influence their government and how the government responds.
 The course also develops the foundations for a biblical perspective on the role of government and the role of citizens.